Skip to main content

 If you want to change the User Name of a Block used in a Layout Editor Panel, make the change in the Layout Editor, not in the Block Table.

-Paths and Bean Settings are set up automatically for Blocks
+that information.
+Paths and Bean Settings are set up automatically for Blocks defined in a

-or Bean Settings.
-Paths and Bean Settings are not shown in
+manually enter Paths or Bean Settings.
+Paths and Bean Settings are not shown in the Block

-the Block Table, and are described here only for
+Table, and are described here only for completeness.

 Paths may however be deleted using the Paths menu.